 How Technology Supports the Kaizen Method

 You don’t need technology to implement the Kaizen methodology, but it sure helps.
 Investing in a software platform to collect ideas for improvement, manage their implementation, report results, and broadcast success puts an organization in the best position to get value out of Kaizen.
-Modern solutions many improvement aids including digital huddle boards, alerts and notifications, configurable dashboards for each role, control charts, X-matrices, and more.
-Kaizen and improvement software are the perfect marriage of philosophy and structure.
+Modern solutions include digital huddle boards, alerts and notifications, configurable dashboards for each role, control charts, X-matrices, and more.
+Kaizen and improvement software is the perfect marriage of philosophy and structure.